PhDoanh/doanhanma/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. phdoanh285@gmail.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. j.zhao2k19@gmail.com.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify **@PhDoanh** with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify @jackyzha0 with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 9. Scope